-Finding: Insulation - Missing
+Finding: Insulation - Inadequate / Missing

-Upon inspection of the roof void it was noted that there is NO insulation.
+Upon inspection of the roof void it was noted that there is a lack of adequate insulation and/ or missing insulation.

 Insufficient insulation will result in a comparatively higher cost to heat and cool a property as there is a lack of Insulation (or uneven coverage of insulation) which works as a barrier to heat transfer.
 This helps to keep out unwanted heat in summer and preserves warmth inside your home in winter.
 It can also help soundproof your home from unwanted airborne noise transfer.